Fair Cardholder Agreement

 If you order us to stop a preauthorized payment at least three (3) Business Days or more before the transfer is scheduled, and we do not do so, we will be liable for your losses.

-We reserve the right to block or cancel your Card Account if, as a result of our policies and processes we detect what we reasonably believe to be fraudulent, suspicious, or criminal activity or any activity that is inconsistent with this Agreement.
-We will incur no liability to you because of the unavailability of the funds that may be associated with your Card Account.
+We reserve the right to block or cancel your Card Account or Bank Account if, as a result of our policies and processes we detect what we reasonably believe to be fraudulent, suspicious, or criminal activity or any activity that is inconsistent with this Agreement.
+We will incur no liability to you because of the unavailability of the funds that may be associated with your Card Account or Bank Account.

 If you need to replace your Card for any reason, please contact us at 844-333-3107 to request a replacement Card.
 You will be required to provide personal information which may include your Card Number, full name, transaction history, and similar information to help us verify your identity.
 There is a fee for replacing your Card.
 For information about the fee, see the section labeled “Fee Schedule.”